-The AONB Partnership acknowledge the proposal to underground the necessary cables from landfall to the substation.
+The AONB Partnership recognises the proposals to have landfall outside the nationally designated AONBs and that the necessary cables from landfall to the substation will be placed underground.
 It considers this will minimise any negative impacts on the nationally designated Suffolk Coast & Heaths and Dedham Vale AONBs.

-The AONB Partnership consider that for the development of underground cable routes to minimise the negative impacts on the nationally designated landscape the developer should:
+The AONB Partnership consider to minimise the negative impacts on the nationally designated landscape from the construction and operation of the underground cable routes the scheme's proposer should:

-- Maintenance and inspection infrastructure should be kept to a minimum and located and designed to minimise any adverse impacts on the AONB, including any development that is in the setting of the AONB. - Systems of work during construction should include measures to minimise the impacts on the AONB characteristics.
-This should include, but not be limited to, measures to reduce the adverse impacts of light, dust, noise on the visual amenity and tranquillity of the AONB.
+- Ensure maintenance and inspection infrastructure should be kept to a minimum and located and designed to minimise any adverse impacts on the AONB, including any development that is in the setting of the AONB. - Ensure that systems of work during construction should include measures to minimise the impacts on the AONB characteristics.
+This should include, but not be limited to, measures to reduce the adverse impacts of light, dust, noise on the visual amenity and tranquillity of the AONB. - Ensure the works minimise impacts on wildlife, particularly those habitats that provide a refuge for species that move in and out of the AONB and for individual species that may be transient populations that move in and out of the AONB.